 In 2007, you can contribute $2,850 for individuals or $5,650 for families.
 If you are 55 or older you can make an extra $800 catch up contribution.
 In 2008, you can contribute $2,900 for individuals or $5,800 for families.
 If you are 55 or older you can make an extra $900 catch up contribution.
 (See the latest contribution limits here.)

 Once you enroll in Medicare (typically at age 65) you can’t make new contributions to your HSA.
 But any money left in your HSA will continue to accumulate tax free.
-It is a good idea to over fund your HAS while you are young so that during your retirement you will have some extra tax-sheltered dollars to use for medical expenses.
+It is a good idea to over fund your HSA while you are young so that during your retirement you will have some extra tax-sheltered dollars to use for medical expenses.
 After enrolling in Medicare, you can’t contribute to an HSA.

-Any HSA withdrawals that are not for qualified medical expenses are counted as taxable income and subject to a 10% tax penalty.
-The tax penalty does not apply, however, if you are 65 or older, or are permanently disabled.
+Any HSA withdrawals that are not for qualified medical expenses are counted as taxable income and are subject to a 10% tax penalty.
+The tax penalty does not apply, however, if you are age 65 or older, or are permanently disabled.
 However, the withdrawals are still taxable at ordinary income rates.

 In other words, any excess contributions you make to your HSA can be withdrawn after age 65 without penalty.
-Just like a traditional IRA, when the funds are used for non-qualifying medical expenses you will have to pay tax on the withdrawals, which is no different than other retirement savings option.
+Just like a traditional IRA, when the funds are used for non-qualifying medical expenses you will have to pay tax on the withdrawals, which is no different than other retirement savings options.